Fattoresaimon/I2CEncoderV2.1/Python Raspberry Library/README.md

 ### Reading methods
+In this section are listed all the reading method available

 ##### readCounter32()
 Return the counter value in the format **32bit int**, by reading all the 4 bytes of the counter value registers.